nus-cs2113-AY2324S2/ip/README.md

    ____________________________________________________________
    ```
 7. `delete INDEX_NUMBER`: remove the task indicated by the index from the list.
+8. `find DESCRIPTION`: find the tasks that match the description from the list.
-8. `bye`: exit the program.
+9. `bye`: exit the program.
 You should see something like the below as the output:
    ```
    bye
    ____________________________________________________________